UMC-Utrecht-RWE/ADEPT_obj1/README.md

 ```

 #### 3.2 Specify your start study date
 This is the earliest date from which your data is considered of sufficient quality for analysis.
-A **lookback period** is automatically applied starting from this date:
+A **one year lookback period** is automatically applied starting from this date:
-- For most data sources, lookback period is 365 days (1 year).
-- For FIN_REG and EFEMERIS, lookback period is 90 days (3 months) an 76 days (2.5 months) respectively.

 Medicine counts begin after lookback period ends.